Do I have to notify my mortgage loan lender if I sell my house?

 Advertiser Disclosure: We strive to help you make confident loan decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one loan provider and cannot guarantee quotes from any single provider.
 Our partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

+As a precaution in many ways, mortgage lenders also typically have a “due on sale” clause.
 The due on sale clause creates a legal obligation in which the borrower and homeowner must use the proceeds of the sale to repay their mortgage loan debts to the lenders.
 If the full repayment is not possible, they are expected to repay as much of the loan as possible.